b-k/unicode-falafel/README.md

 ### Image distinctiveness
 The ideal falafel is briefly fried so that the exterior is brown, but the interior remains green.
-The brown-to-green pattern is distinctive and easily recognized even at small resolutions.
+The brown-to-green pattern is distinctive and easily recognized even in small fonts.

 ### Completeness
 Middle Eastern food has almost no representation in emoji.
 Distinctive foods